 The holistic medical treatment is a manual massage that targets critical trigger points while stretching and strengthening the pelvic floor muscles.
 You can work with a trained pelvic floor therapist to relieve pain or treat sexual dysfunction in the privacy of your home.

 Diagnosis and treatment plan

-Before beginning pelvic wand therapy, speak with your healthcare provider.
+Before beginning pelvic therapy, speak with your healthcare provider.
 During your consultation, you can go in-depth about your medical and sexual history to find the right treatment plan for you.
 It may also be useful to have pelvic pain therapy in conjunction with other self-care therapies, such as sex counseling or cognitive-behavioral therapy (CBT).
 A combination of CBT and pelvic physical therapy may increase your pelvic health and improve your life forever.